The Victim Privacy Argument: Examined

 Must be actively listening at the exact moment the victim calls police

-Must reach the location before responding officers arrive
+Must travel to the address and arrive before responding officers do

 Avoid detection

-Must do all this without being caught by the responding officers
+Must do all this without being spotted by the officers responding to the call

-This elaborate scenario—requiring constant monitoring, precise timing, and faster response than police—has produced zero documented cases in decades of open scanner access.
+This scenario β requiring a scanner, continuous monitoring, precise timing, and faster movement than responding police β has produced zero documented cases in decades of open scanner access.

-Meanwhile, the real threats to victim safety are well-documented: slow police response, failure to take reports seriously, inadequate follow-up, and systemic dismissal of victim concerns.
-Encryption makes all of these problems harder to identify and address.
+The documented threats to victim safety are different: slow police response, failure to take reports seriously, inadequate follow-up, and dismissal of victim concerns.
+Encryption makes all of those problems harder to identify and address.

-If we genuinely care about victim safety, we should focus on documented harms rather than theoretical scenarios.
-The evidence is clear about what actually puts victims at risk.
+Victim safety advocacy should focus on documented harms, not theoretical scenarios.
+The evidence on what actually puts victims at risk is not ambiguous.

 - Slow police response times Officers arriving too late to prevent harm